 </div>

-If you have a large code block, or you are sure that all the variables output should be displayed directly as HTML, then use{% autoescape off %}and{% endautoescape %}Wrap this part of the content with tags will be more convenient.
+If you have a large code block, or you are sure that all variable outputs should be displayed directly as HTML, then use{% autoescape off %}and{% endautoescape %}The tag pair will make it more convenient to wrap this part of the content.

-All the content wrapped with these tags, the variables inside will no longer be subject to the default HTML escaping rules.
+All the content wrapped in this pair of tags will no longer be subject to the default HTML escaping rules.
 For example:

 {% autoescape off %}